ChapelR/chapelr.github.io/beta-town/hal2/README.md

 - `track#seek(time)`: Change the time of the track, moving to the indicated time for playback.
   - Arguments:
     - `time` (*number*) pass a number of seconds; negative values will seek from the end of the track.
-  - Returns: nothing.
+  - Returns: this track (chainable).

 - `track#mute(bool)`: Mute the track.
   - Arguments:
     - `bool` (*boolean*) pass the value `true` to mute the track, `false` to unmute it.
-  - Returns: nothing.
+  - Returns: this track (chainable).

 - `track#toggleMute()`: Toggle the mute state of the track (muting it if it isn't muted and vice versa).
   - Arguments: none.
-  - Returns: nothing.
+  - Returns: this track (chainable).

 - `track#isMuted()`: Returns whether the track is currently muted.